deepchauhan2002/blog_REST_API/README.md

 }

 ## GET /posts/:id
-This endpoint retrieves a specific blog post by its ID and displays the details in an easy-to-read format.<br/>
+This endpoint retrieves a specific blog post by its ID and displays the details.<br/>
 REQUEST<br/>
 GET /posts/:id<br/>
 Parameters:<br/>